JaimeMartin/micro-ROS.github.io/_docs/tutorials/basic/1_getting_started_build_system/index.md

 ## Simple publisher and subscriber

-First of all, a simple example of an *int32* publisher and subscriber is going to be implemented.
+A simple example of an *int32* publisher and subscriber is going to be implemented along this tutorial.
 As is exposed in the build system documentation, the starting point for this tutorial is a **ROS 2 Dashing** installation.

 This micro-ROS example will use your local computer (aka host) as platform.
 This way, both nodes and agent will run in your host.
 Detailed information about micro-ROS architecture can be found [here](https://micro-ros.github.io/docs/overview/).

-Create a micro-ROS workspace, clone the **micro-ROS build system** package inside `src` folder and build it:
+Let's start creating a micro-ROS workspace.
+Clone the **micro-ROS build system** package inside `src` folder and build it:

 ```bash
 # Source ROS 2 Dashing